Fiscale win legal victory for tax fairness for SMEs against HMRC!

 The improvement can be any improvement such as efficiency, selling cost or cost of production.

-Which projects of mine qualify for R&D tax credits?
+Which projects of mine qualify for R&D Tax Credits?

 The projects have to be assessed individually to see if they qualify.
 They must involve the development of a new or appreciably improved product or process and show an element of technological uncertainty.